stitionai/devika/README.md

 2. Install `bun` - JavaScript runtime (https://bun.sh/)
 3. Install and setup `Ollama` (https://ollama.com/)

-Set the API Keys in the `config.toml` file.
+Set the API Keys in the `config.toml` file (Rename `sample.config.toml` to `config.toml`).
 (This will soon be moving to the UI where you can set these keys from the UI itself without touching the command-line, want to implement it?
 See this issue: https://github.com/stitionai/devika/issues/3)

 Then execute the following set of command: